William R. Perl: Enlistment in the U.S. Army

 Perl joined the U.S. Army in 1941 and became a military intelligence officer.
 He was assigned to Allied Intelligence in London, where he worked with some of the same British intelligence officers who had pursued him across Europe.

 Perl risked court-martial and imprisonment to rescue Lore from Vienna in 1945, then under Soviet occupation.

 Post-War and Malmedy Massacre trial

 Perl was a chief interrogator during the Malmedy massacre trial, where Col. Joachim Peiper and other members of the Waffen-SS were prosecuted for the murder of American prisoners of war at Malmedy, Belgium in December 1944.
-Together with Raphael Shumacker, Robert E. Byrne, Morris Ellowitz, Harry Thon and Joseph Kirschbaum, Perl was criticized for alleged torture at the interrogations, albeit these claims were later disproven.
+Together with Raphael Shumacker, Robert E. Byrne, Morris Ellowitz, Harry Thon and Joseph Kirschbaum, Perl was criticized for alleged torture at the interrogations.

 The Perls settled in the United States with their two sons, Raphael and Solomon.
 Perl continued his study of psychology at Columbia University and then served as an army psychologist until his retirement with the rank of Lt.
 Colonel in 1966.